 And, of course, cold-fried chickens are much more tastier than unevenly reheated meat.
 However, she’s now my brother’s fiancee, and she actually loves those appetizing sounds as much as I do.

 So I couldn’t resist sharing these easy cooking hacks that’ll make every piece of leftover cold fried chicken taste as crispy, saporous, and juicy as it was just after coming out of the deep fryer.

 6 Unbelievable Ways To Reheat Leftover Fried Chicken

 I won’t deny that there are some foods which miss out on their original flavor and deliciousness after being reheated (french fries can be a good example), and today I also won’t give you an opportunity to ignore the fact that there must be some ways to reheat fried chicken which can recapture original taste and crispness.

 Fast and Simple Way to Reheat Leftover Fried Chicken Using Air Fryer

-You can also reheat leftover chickens in an air fryer.
+The air crisper and air fryer are almost the same.
+You can reheat leftover chickens in an air fryer.
 The process is even simpler and easier.

 - Let the chicken pieces come to room temperature